 They also have dedicated spaces for wheelchairs and security features like CCTV in every carriage and push-button emergency alarms connecting directly to the driver.

-In addition, the new trains are equipped with regenerative braking technology, which means energy is returned to the rails to be used by other trains, rather than adding to heat in the tunnels.
+They're equipped with regenerative braking technology, which means energy is returned to the rails to be used by other trains, rather than adding to heat in the tunnels.

 Platform humps have now been installed at all stations on the Victoria line (except Pimlico).
 These provide level access with the trains, meaning easier journeys for customers with mobility impairments, luggage or pushchairs.